 Box breathing is the process of breathing in through your nose for a slow count of four, suspending the inhale for four seconds (aka pausing without tensing up), exhaling through your nose for a slow count of four, and then suspending your exhale for a count of four.
 Four, four, four, four.
 That’s it.
 You simply sit or lie down in a comfortable position and do that for a few minutes.
 Et voila!
 You’ve just mastered box breathing.

 Now, after having done that a few times on your own, it’ll feel that much more natural to do it (or something similar to it) while you are having sex with your partner.

-Again, one of the fastest ways you can make yourself climax is to clench your muscles and breathe quickly and shallowly.
-So, alternatively, one of the most effective ways to last longer in bed is to relax your major muscle groups and to breathe, long, sustained breaths.
+Again, the fastest way to make yourself climax is to clench your muscles and breathe quickly.
+So, alternatively, the most effective way to last longer is to relax your muscles and breathe deep breaths.
 When you send the signal to your mind (through your breath) that you are relaxed, it will believe you, and it won’t feel the need to race towards orgasm.

 So take some deep breaths.
 You can even start practising right now.

 One of the biggest mental re-frames that I have a lot of my male coaching clients realize is that sex isn’t only about penetration.

 And while, yes, it’s true that certain high level orgasms are difficult for your female partner to achieve without prolonged deep penetration (like cervical orgasms, which I talk about in this video series) sexual acts that are not penis-in-vagina sex are still sex.